Adventure Works provides a suite of Bush Adventure Therapy (BAT), Outdoor Therapy and Outdoor Counselling services in Australia. Services include:

 - Partnerships with individuals and groups who wish to collaborate on any project, program or idea.

 Adventure Works is operated by a small group of passionate and highly skilled people.
 The organisation emerged from a shared desire to increase the range of high quality BAT programs on offer around Australia.
-We aim to provide greater access to BAT so that more people benefit from this distinctive healing approach.
+We aim to provide greater access to BAT and Outdoor Therapy so that more people benefit from this distinctive healing approach.

 Bush Adventure Therapy